geigea84/employee-tracker/README.md

 # employee-tracker

+NOTES/QUESTIONS
+mysql standalone - mysql2 connection to vscode

+mysql connection - where to place it?  currently in database.js

+npm i node - where would the package.json file come from?

 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business